Niikelion/lithium-ui/Documentation~/index.md

 Note, that use properties of `Portal.Link` directly is only intended for linking outside Lithium ecosystem.
 Please use `Portal.V` and `Portal.Anchor.V` when possible.

+## Advanced

+If you need to do something more complicated, here is a list of more advanced topics and guides:

+* [Manipulators](advanced/manipulators.md) - adding functionality for underlying `VisualElement`
+* [Custom UI Toolkit Elements](advanced/custom-elements.md) - exposing UI Toolkit type to Lithium
+* [Custom Variable Types](advanced/custom-variables.md) - creating custom variable types

 ## Summary